 Smartworking Summits consider the impact of the changing nature of work and the intertwined roles of HR, IT, Property and Management Cultures.
-Throughout the morning you get to share experiences with seasoned main board executives CEOs, CFOs, COOs, CIOs, CHROs, and Group Property/FM Directors from major organisations with genuine "from the coalface experience" who between them reflect the key decision-makers involved in changing work practices.
+Throughout the morning you get to share experiences with seasoned main board executives CEOs, CFOs, COOs, CIOs, CHROs, and Group Property/FM Directors from major organisations with genuine "from the coalface experience" who between them reflect all the key decision-makers involved in changing work practices.

 The afternoon features four intimate round table sessions where there's no speakers.
 The inclusive format draws on the collective experience of all present to offer deeper dives into the issues challenging all organisations.

 As we raced towards the third decade of the 21st Century, we have at our hands everything necessary to fundamentally transform the entire nature of the way we work.
 So, what’s holding organisations back?

 Over the last 18 years or so, the media, researchers, industry analysts, et al have succeeded in demystifying the complexities of work and that technology is no more complex than a tablet with a simple on-off switch.

 Employees fully understand that work can be done from anywhere with a good internet connection, and IT is no longer the domain of nerdy people talking in indecipherable three-letter acronyms.